Timeline of the COVID-19 pandemic in New Zealand (2020): September 2020

 On the evening of 4 September, the 23rd death from COVID-19 in New Zealand was reported: a man in his fifties who was in intensive care in Middlemore Hospital, Auckland.

 One of the deaths reported on 5 September was former Prime Minister of the Cook Islands Joe Williams, who was admitted to Auckland City Hospital with COVID-19 in August.

 On 8 September, the four new community cases were linked to the Mount Roskill Evangelical Fellowship church sub-cluster, which is related to the Auckland August cluster.

-On 9 September, all six new cases were linked to the Mount Roadkill Evangelical Fellowship church sub-cluster.
+On 9 September, all six new cases were linked to the Mount Roskill Evangelical Fellowship church sub-cluster.
 A funeral held at the church became a superspreader event, having led to 14 cases in total.

 On 14 September, it was reported that 89 people had been identified as close contacts of a person who attended a North Shore gym before testing positive for COVID-19.
 All these individuals have been advised to self-isolate for two weeks in case they become infected with COVID-19.

 On 15 September, 30 people have entered into self-isolation after a household contact of a staff member at Auckland Prison tested positive for COVID-19.

 On 16 September, the 25th person who died was the brother of the twenty-third COVID-19 death.
 That same day, Chapel Downs Primary School in Auckland's Manukau suburb closed for the week after a student tested positive for COVID-19.

 On 18 September, it was reported that two people who had travelled from New Zealand to Malaysia had tested positive for COVID-19.